 These three original ladies really got us hooked.
 Each day, they would explore the property with us, checking on the horses and investigating their world.
 Jerry, the natural leader of the group was usually out in front, Blaise close behind her and then Heather, usually wanting to be carried!

 We had always admired the British Longhair variant that is popular across in Europe, and wanted to breed them in Australia.
 We felt that the British Longhair was healthier, more user-friendly alternative to the Persian, who's faces were, in my opinion, so extreme they were neither beautiful nor functional anymore.
 At that time, we could not find a breeder who would engage in conversation about longhairs, let alone sell us a queen.
 We were so lucky to find Kizshahzi Madonna in New Zealand, and bought her home.
-She is a wonderful pet, however she was not a great mother so after producing two kittens, she was desexed and now enjoys her life at the foot of my bed.
+She is a wonderful pet, however she was not a lucky mother so after producing two kittens, she was desexed and now enjoys her life at the foot of my bed.
 Her son Caesar, who carries the longhair gene, is now our principal sire, while her daughter Bonsai was shown to Champion status before being desexed and retained as our childrens favourite cat.

-All of the cats pictured on this page are of our original three ladies.
 Our British cats give us so much pleasure, and we cannot recommend this breed highly enough for anyone wanting a loving and beautiful cat.